Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 #### The chat response

+The chat service responds with a series of JSON objects, each representing a chunk of the generated response.
+This format allows for a dynamic and real-time messaging experience, as each chunk can be sent and rendered as soon as it's ready.
+Scroll the following code to see the `content` property.

 ```json
 {"id": "chat-id", "object": "chat.completion.chunk", "created": 1699370335, "model": "gpt-35-turbo", "choices": [{"index": 0, "finish_reason": null, "delta": {"role": "assistant"}         , "content_filter_results": {...}}]}
 {"id": "chat-id", "object": "chat.completion.chunk", "created": 1699370335, "model": "gpt-35-turbo", "choices": [{"index": 0, "finish_reason": null, "delta": {"content": "Based"}          , "content_filter_results": {...}}]}